vikidish/airdatesTVbot/README.md

 For daily sends can use the following command in host crontab/other task schedule:

-`docker run -d -it --name airdatestvbot_dailysend --env-file .env -v {/path/to/datadir}:/usr/src/airdatesTVbot/data airdatestvbot:1 python3 dailysendtask.py`
+`docker run -d --rm -it --name airdatestvbot_dailysend --env-file .env -v {/path/to/datadir}:/usr/src/airdatesTVbot/data airdatestvbot:1 python3 dailysendtask.py`